 Two new intensive water-resources monitoring stations and a meteorological station were recently installed to monitor the hydrology, water-quality, and ecology of two urban streams in Reston, Virginia.
-The USGS will evaluate data collected before, during, and after the implementation of stream improvements projects to see how effective they are at improving water quality and ecosystem conditions.
+The USGS will evaluate data collected before, during, and after the implementation of stream improvements projects to see how effective they are at improving water quality and ec

 The USGS Virginia and West Virginia Water Science Center, in cooperation with Resource Protection Group, Inc., is partnering with Reston Association to monitor the hydrology, water-quality, and ecology of two restored urban streams in Reston, Virginia – Snakeden Branch and The Glade.
 These streams, and the natural areas that surround them, are highly valued by the Reston community as recreational areas and green-space escapes.